skaman82/HW3_tracker/README.md

 • swiping back from the message detail view shows black screen (when you have a couple messages)<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/6.jpg" width="300px"/>

-• Notifications overflow: to many not usefull notifications normall not diesplayed by other watches like "tweet send" or "xx new messages" from whattsapp<br>
+• Notifications overflow: too many not usefull notifications normall not displayed by other watches like "tweet send" or "xx new messages" from whattsapp<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/7.jpg" width="300px"/>